f1288954/chatgpt-voice-downloader/README.md

 4. Click "Download" on any captured voice response
 5. For advanced options, click "Show advanced options"

+## Acceptable Use Guidelines

+This extension is designed for personal use only.
+Please follow these guidelines:

+1. **Personal Use Only**: Only download voice responses from your own conversations that you already have legitimate access to
+2. **No Commercial Use**: Do not use downloaded content for commercial purposes without proper authorization from OpenAI
+3. **No Mass Downloading**: This tool is not intended for bulk or automated downloading of content
+4. **Respect Rate Limits**: Be mindful of ChatGPT's rate limits and do not use this tool to circumvent them
+5. **Privacy Awareness**: Keep in mind that downloaded content may contain personal information

+## Legal Disclaimer

+This extension is an independent project and is not affiliated with, endorsed by, or sponsored by OpenAI.
+Users must comply with OpenAI's [Terms of Service](https://openai.com/policies/terms-of-use) when using this extension.

+The developers of this extension:
+- Do not encourage or facilitate any violation of OpenAI's terms of service
+- Do not provide access to any content that users don't already have legitimate access to
+- Cannot guarantee that OpenAI will not change their systems in ways that could affect this extension's functionality

+**USE AT YOUR OWN RISK**: Users are solely responsible for how they use this extension and any content they download.

 ## Project Structure

 - `manifest.json` - Extension configuration